-This funding opportunity will use the Ruth L. Kirschstein National Research Service Award (NRSA) for Individual Postdoctoral Fellows (F32) award mechanism.
-As an applicant, the candidate and his/her sponsor are jointly responsible for planning, directing, and executing the proposed project.
-Information for participating Institute contacts and any IC mission-specific initiatives for F32 programs may be found in (http://grants.nih.gov/archive/grants/guide/contacts/pa-07-107_contacts.htm).
+This funding opportunity will use the Ruth L. Kirschstein NRSA individual predoctoral fellowship (F31) award mechanism.
+As an applicant, the candidate together with his/her sponsor/mentor and institution are jointly responsible for planning, directing, and executing the proposed project.
+Information for participating Institute contacts and any IC mission-specific initiatives for F31 programs may be found in (http://grants.nih.gov/archive/grants/guide/contacts/PA-07-106_contacts.htm).

 2. Funds Available

-Although the financial plans of the NIH ICs provide support for this program, awards pursuant to this funding opportunity are contingent upon the receipt of a sufficient number of meritorious applications, the program priorities of the participating NIH ICs, and the availability of funds.
+Although the financial plans of the IC(s) provide support for this program, awards pursuant to this funding opportunity are contingent upon the receipt of a sufficient number of meritorious applications, the program priorities of the participating Institutes, and the availability of funds.

-Ruth L. Kirschstein-NRSA awards provide stipends to postdoctoral fellows as a subsistence allowance to help defray living expenses during the research training experience.
+Ruth L. Kirschstein-NRSA awards provide stipends to predoctoral fellows as a subsistence allowance to help defray living expenses during the research training experience.
 The awards are not provided as a condition of employment with either the Federal government or the sponsoring institution.
-The stipend level for the first year of Ruth L. Kirschstein-NRSA support is determined by the number of full years of relevant postdoctoral experience at the time the award is issued (not at the time of activation, see below).
-Fellows with less than one full year of postdoctoral experience at the time of award will receive initial support at the zero level.
-Relevant experience may include research (including research in industry), teaching, internship, residency, clinical duties, or other time spent in full-time studies in a health-related field beyond that of the qualifying doctoral degree.
-The current stipend schedule is on the NIH website at http://grants.nih.gov/training/nrsa.htm and the NIH Guide Notice released on January 9, 2006 located at: http://grants.nih.gov/grants/guide/notice-files/NOT-OD-06-026.html .
-The awarding NIH IC will adjust awards on the anniversary date of the fellowship award to ensure consistency with the stipend schedule in effect at that time.
+The current stipend level can be found on the NIH website at http://grants.nih.gov/training/nrsa.htm .
+The awarding NIH Institute will adjust awards on the anniversary date of the fellowship award to ensure consistency with the stipend level in effect at that time.

 Tuition and Fees

-The NIH will offset the combined cost of tuition and fees at the rate in place at the time of award.
-The rate currently in place, as indicated in the NIH Guide announcement NOT-OD-06-093 released August 18, 2006, wiil provide an amount per fellow equal to 60% of the level requested by the applicant institution, up to $4,500 per year.
-If the program supports postdoctoral individuals in a formal degree-granting training program, the amount provided per fellow enrolled in a degree-granting program will be up to $16,000 per year Costs associated with tuition and fees are allowable only if they are required for specific courses in support of the research training experience supported by the fellowship The current policy can be located at NOT-OD-06-093.
+The NIH will offset the combined cost of tuition and fees costs at the rate in place at the time of the award.
+The rate currently in place, as indicated in the NIH Guide announcement NOT-OD-06-093 released August 18, 2006, will provide an amount per fellow equal to 60% of the level requested by the applicant institution, up to $16,000 per year.
+If the program supports formal combined dual degree training (e.g., M.D.-Ph.D.) the amount provided will be 60% of these costs up to $21,000 per year.
+The current policy can be located at: NOT-OD-06-093.

 The NIH provides an institutional allowance to help offset expenses such as research supplies, equipment, health insurance (either self-only or family as appropriate), and travel to scientific meetings.
-At the time of publication of this funding opportunity announcement (and as indicated in NIH Guide Notice NOT-OD-06-093), fellows receive an institutional allowance of $7,850 per 12-month period to nonfederal, nonprofit, or foreign sponsoring institutions.
-Support for health insurance is allowable only if it is applied consistently for all individuals in a similar research training status regardless of the source of support.
-This allowance is intended to cover training related expenses for the individual fellow, and is not available until the fellow officially activates the award.
-If an individual fellow is enrolled or engaged in training for less than 6 months of the award year, only one-half of that year's allowance may be charged to the grant.
+At the time of publication of this funding opportunity announcement (and as indicated in the NIH Guide Notice NOT-OD-06-093), F31 fellows receive an institutional allowance of $4,200 per 12-month period to non-federal, or nonprofit or foreign sponsoring institutions.
+Self-only health insurance (available to fellows without families) or family health insurance (available to fellows with families) is an allowable cost for fellows at the awardee or sponsoring institution only if such self or family health insurance is required of all persons in a similar training status regardless of the source of support.
+This allowance is intended to cover training-related expenses for the individual awardee and is not available until the fellow officially activates the award.
+If an individual fellow is enrolled or engaged in training for less than six months of the award year, only one-half of that year's allowance may be charged to the grant.
 The Notice of Research Fellowship Award will be revised and the balance must be returned to the NIH.

-NIH will currently provide an institutional allowance of up to $6,750 for fellows sponsored by Federal laboratories or for-profit institutions for expenses associated with travel to scientific meetings, health insurance, and books.
-For fellows at for-profit institutions, the $6,750 will be paid to the institution for disbursement to the fellow.
+NIH will currently provide an institutional allowance of up to $3,100 for F31 fellows sponsored by Federal or for-profit institutions for expenses associated with travel to scientific meetings, health insurance, and books.
+For fellows at for-profit institutions, the $3,100 will be paid to the institution for disbursement to the fellow.
 Funds for fellows at Federal laboratories will be disbursed from the awarding IC.